Legal & Operational Accuracy

 When a sole proprietor chooses to scale up and register as an LLP or private limited company, migration must be legally documented.
 GST transfer, PAN cancellation, and business closure of the proprietorship are necessary to avoid duplication and ensure legal continuity.

-Failure to meet proprietorship compliance requirements can lead to financial penalties, legal complications, and even disruption of business operations.
-Non-compliance also weakens the business's credibility and affects eligibility for loans or government schemes.
-Below are key penalty areas proprietors must be aware of:
+Failure to meet proprietorship compliance requirements can lead to financial penalties, legal complications, and disruption of business operations.
+Non-compliance also weakens credibility and affects loan/tender eligibility.

 1